PelionIoT/hurricane-electric-IPv6-tunnel/README.md

     Test the complete setup, use the
     [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client.git)
-    repo and mbed Device Connector.
+    repo and mbed Device Connector / mbed Cloud.
 This is left to the user to implement & is beyond the scope of this document.

 Congratulations!! your tunnel broker is now fully working 🙂 .
 Go ahead